munguua/ncmpcpp-ueberzug/README.md

 #### Classic display mode

-Use no right-aligned elements, or only song length.
+Use no right-aligned element, or only song length.
 Set `padding-right` to at least `4` if you use right-aligned song length.
 ```toml
 playlist_display_mode = "classic"
 # Example playlist formatting with no right-aligned element.